oxytocin/DocComments/README.md

 ## <a id="introduction"></a>Introduction

-This plugin aims to bring GoogleDocs-style comments to vim.
+This plugin aims to bring GoogleDocs-style comments to Neovim.

 ![demo](./demo.gif)

-It has only been tested on Neovim version 0.6.1 on Mac OS.
+It has only been tested in Neovim version 0.6.1 on Mac OS.
 It will not work in Vim.

 ## <a id="useage"></a>Useage & Configuration